jasongrimes/fretboardfoundation/_chapters/030-scales/010-scale-intro.md

 The major third is one fret lower.
 Across the third rail (strings 3-2), the major third is at the same fret.

-Then the major second (whole tone "T") is back two frets from the 3, and a minor second (semitone "S") is the fret behind that.

 ## CAGED scale forms